CorentinSol/Sol-City/README.md

 # Sol City

-**Sol City** is the final projet of the third pathway of the fourth module of the [Android Basics with Compose](https://developer.android.com/codelabs/basic-android-kotlin-compose-my-city?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-4-pathway-3%3Fhl%3Dfr%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-my-city#0) course.
+**Sol City** is the final project of the third pathway of the fourth module of the [Android Basics with Compose](https://developer.android.com/codelabs/basic-android-kotlin-compose-my-city?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-4-pathway-3%3Fhl%3Dfr%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-my-city#0) course.
-It's build entirely with Kotlin and Jetpack Compose and tries to follow the Android [design](https://m3.material.io/) and development best pratices
+It's build entirely with Kotlin and Jetpack Compose and tries to follow the Android [design](https://m3.material.io/) and development best practices

 # Features